Microscopic derivation of superconductor-insulator boundary conditions for Ginzburg-Landau theory revisited. Enhanced

 This is the de Gennes boundary condition.
-Applying it dictates that critical temperature of bulk and boundaries are identical.
-To derive it note, that $\psi$ is continuous across $x = 0$ but it is not necessarily smooth.
-Hence writing $c_2 |\nabla \psi|^2$ has no additional terms at the surface and boundary conditions \eqref{bc_0} are obtained by variation as usual.
+Applying it dictates that the critical temperature of bulk and boundaries are identical.
+To derive it, note that $\psi$ is continuous across $x = 0$ but not necessarily smooth.
+Hence, writing $c_2 |\nabla \psi|^2$ has no additional terms at the surface and boundary conditions \eqref{bc_0} are obtained by variation as usual.
 Alternatively we could have picked $- c_2 \psi^* \nabla^2 \psi$.
 In that case

-Integrating by parts we obtain again $c_2 |\nabla \psi|^2$, since delta function in \eqref{ddpsi} compensates integration by parts.
+Integrating by parts we obtain again $c_2 |\nabla \psi|^2$, since the $delta$ function in \eqref{ddpsi} compensates for integration by parts.

-Next, if $c_4$ term is included, for example, for the GL model of a spin imbalanced uniform and FFLO systems \cite{buzdin1997generalized,Radzihovsky2011}.
-Then $c_4 |\nabla^2 \psi|^2$ with \eqref{ddpsi} shows that in order for energy to be finite we need first of two boundary conditions:
+Consider now the case where the $c_4$ term is included, such as, for example, in the GL model of a spin imbalanced uniform and FFLO systems \cite{buzdin1997generalized,Radzihovsky2011}.
+Then $c_4 |\nabla^2 \psi|^2$ with \eqref{ddpsi} shows that in order for energy to be finite, we need first of the two boundary conditions:

 where the second boundary condition is obtained from variation of the energy.